xydan83/open62541-nodeset-exporter/README.md

 Planned:

+⭕ Support and testing of the new version of Open62541 v1.5.x. \
+⭕ Upgrade to Conan 2 \
 ⭕ Using the Open62541 Server to collect information for export \
 ⭕ Support Definition (DataTypeDefinition) in UADataTypes \
 ⭕ Collect and export all custom data types \
 ⭕ Exporting UAView \
 ⭕ Windows build support \
-⭕ More unit tests \
+⭕ More unit tests
-⭕ Upgrade to Conan 2

 ❌ UAMethods is not exported because we can't move the code \
 ❌ Nodes and types ns=0 are not exported (except custom nodes in ns=0 (**optional**))